monkeytroy/sumobubble-app-service/README.md

 stripe listen --forward-to localhost:3000/apio/subscribe
 ```

-So open a terminal and run that when doing local dev

 ## Config

 DB config manually created to start.
 At some point will be schema based...